Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Hyde Park's memory care costs are in the mid-range compared to other parts of Massachusetts, especially when considering its proximity to more expensive urban areas.
 However, the cost of memory care in Hyde Park is notably higher than other senior living options like independent or assisted living.

-Park Place Rehabilitation & Skilled Care Center specializes in providing Alzheimer’s care in Suffolk county, Massachusetts.
-It can accommodate no more than 53 seniors.
-Park Place Rehabilitation & Skilled Care Center provides luxurious amenities that include customized care plans, emergency pullcords in bedrooms and bathrooms and activities tailored to dementia to any older adults with dementia who reside in Hyde Park, MA and nearby areas.
-Park Place Rehabilitation & Skilled Care Center is situated at 113 Central Aveune, 02136 zip code and may allow Medicaid and Medicare to cover some fees associated with its care.
+Park Place Rehabilitation & Skilled Care Center specializes in providing dementia care in Suffolk county, Massachusetts.
+It can accommodate no more than 53 senior citizens.
+Park Place Rehabilitation & Skilled Care Center offers luxury amenities that include secure walking paths and courtyard, emergency pullcords in bedrooms and bathrooms and activities and programs that lower anxiety to any older adults with dementia who reside in Hyde Park, MA and nearby areas.
+Park Place Rehabilitation & Skilled Care Center is situated at 113 Central Aveune, 02136 zip code and can possibly allow Medicaid and Medicare to cover some costs associated with its care.

 Medicare generally does not pay for long-term memory care in Hyde Park, Massachusetts, or elsewhere.
 Medicare primarily covers medically necessary services, such as hospital stays, doctor visits, and short-term rehabilitation.
 For memory care, which typically requires long-term residential care due to conditions like Alzheimer's or dementia, Medicare provides limited coverage under certain circumstances.